dxyz773/dxyz773/README.md

 - 🎬 My previous career was in the Entertainment industry as an Actor
 - 🪴 Recently deployed personal project, <a href="https://petite-leaf.vercel.app/">Petite Leaf</a> - An e-commerce web application for plant lovers.
-- 👩🏾‍💻 Currently learning something new: MYSQL
+- 👩🏾‍💻 Currently learning something new: MySQL
 - 🌊 Diving more deeply into: Python
 - 🗝️ A fun fact about me is that I have a weird knack for cracking combination codes
 - 🎤 When I’m not coding, you will find me drinking iced coffee, singing karaoke, eating dumplings, watering plants, and obsessing over an adorable kitty 🐈‍⬛